Adventure Cruises in Osa Peninsula

 Cruises to Costa Rica’s Osa Peninsula take visitors into one of the world’s most biodiverse regions, home to jewel-colored birds, venomous frogs, four species of monkey, and the country’s largest population of jaguars.
 From kayaking rivers bordered by mangrove forests and snorkeling tranquil bays, to trekking through jungle and horseback riding along beaches, visitors will find the perfect blend of adventure and leisure on a small ship cruise of the Osa Peninsula.

 Top things to do and see in the Osa Peninsula

 Wildlife is a top draw to the Osa Peninsula, known as one of the most biodiverse regions on earth.
-The Golfo Dulce is home to hummingbirds, toucans, parrots, egrets and caimans.
-Wildlife in Corcovado National Park include four species of monkeys, two- and three-toed sloths, anteaters, tapirs, jaguars, scarlet macaws, poison-dart frogs, tovi parakeets, king vultures and harpy eagles, while dolphins, killer whales and hammerhead sharks cruise the surrounding waters.
+The Golfo Dulce is home to hummingbirds, toucans, parrots, egrets, and caimans.
+Wildlife in Corcovado National Park includes four species of monkeys, two- and three-toed sloths, anteaters, tapirs, jaguars, scarlet macaws, poison-dart frogs, Tovi parakeets, king vultures, and harpy eagles, while dolphins, killer whales, and hammerhead sharks cruise the surrounding waters.